dokku/procfile-util/README.md

 # shows the command for the web process
 # combines getenv and .env file parsing to provide variable expansion
 procfile-util show -p web --allow-getenv --env-file .env

+# shows the command for the web process
+# specify the default-port when performing variable expansion
+procfile-util show web --allow-getenv --env-file .env --default-port 3000
 ```